 One of the most important points to be careful of in Istanbul is taxi drivers waiting for preying upon foreign visitors near touristic spot.
 Our aim is definitely not to bad mouth taxi drivers whose numbers are almost 20,000.

 But there is a group of taxi drivers whom many other taxi drivers are also complaining of damaging the reputation of taxi driving and such scammers are almost always located near touristic attractions.

-Be Careful When Taking Taxi Around These Places
+Be Careful When Taking Taxi Around Tourist Spots

-You may see many available taxis in Sultanahmet (Istanbul Old City) area near such attractions as Hagia Sophia, Grand Bazaar, Spice Bazaar, Basilica Cistern, Topkapı Palace and Gulhane Park.
-They are also located near the new parts of the city such as Taksim Square, Kabataş Tram Station, Salı Pazarı Cruise Port Terminal.
+You may see many available taxis in Sultanahmet (Istanbul Old City) area near such attractions as Hagia Sophia, Blue Mosque, Grand Bazaar and Spice Bazaar.
+They are also located near the modern parts of the city such as Taksim Square, Galata Tower and Istanbul Cruise Port.

 These taxi drivers are usually unwilling to accept local passengers since they are used to earning easy money by deceiving foreign tourists.
 That is why, you need to be careful to get in a taxi around these areas.
 I will list some of the tricks they do which I witnessed over the years so that you may be able to protect yourself.

 How To Find A Reliable Taxi In Istanbul

 My advice is to take a taxi through a concierge or front desk staff of the hotel where you accommodate.
 In this way, a taxi will come from a trustable taxicab station.
 If you are away from the hotel, you may ask another hotel or a restaurant nearby to call you a taxi.
 The staff will help you since they consider you a potential customer.